inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 |                                                                     |                                                                  | 2.
 QGIS tutorial website                                   |
 +---------------------------------------------------------------------+------------------------------------------------------------------+------------------------------------------------------------+

-**Data Analysis Using QGIS and InaSAFE Intermediate Level Workshop**
+**Data analysis using QGIS and InaSAFE Intermediate Level Workshop**

 **Standard Competency:**
 Data spatial analysis using QGIS and |project_name| which is related to